lopidav/CodinGame-Go-to-contribution-button/README.md

-# CodinGame-Go-to-destribution-button
+# CodinGame-Go-to-contribution-button
-Adds "Go to destribution" button to the Clash of Code results page
+Adds "Go to contribution" button to the Clash of Code results page